Johneriksson88/BeatBuddies/README.md

 The colour scheme of the app is very simple.
 I didn't want any vibrant backround colors to take away from the posts, which are the main content of the app.
 So I chose a white backround for the navigation and a slightly off white for the backround of the main container, to have it a bit separated from the navigation.
 There are some elements of pink (logo, buttons, active effects and mood tags on posts) to get some colour into the app as a whole, to make it a bit more interesting for the eye.
 The pink is the brand colour of BeatBuddies so using pink here and there reinforces the brand.

+To pick matching and accessible colors i used the

 #